Sid1249/blueetooth_test_app/README.md

 # bluetooth_test_app

-A new Flutter project.
+A new Flutter project to test bluetooth funcitionalty in iOS and android.

-## Getting Started

-This project is a starting point for a Flutter application.

-To run the app use flutter run --no-sound-null-safety
+## To run the app use flutter run --no-sound-null-safety

 A few resources to get you started if this is your first Flutter project: